Skip to main content

 response = client.conversations_archive(channel=channel_id)

-See conversations.create additional info.
+See the conversations.create API method for additional details.

-Getting a conversation information
+Getting conversation information

 import os